-When you write, it is important to fill your work with rich and colorful details, but it is important to be precise when you do.
-"Being precise" is another way of saying "don't talk too much when you write."
-For example, instead of saying that elephants are "really, really big," you could say that elephants are "giant."
+When you write, it is important to fill your work with rich and colorful details, but it is important to be precise when you do."Being precise" is another way of saying "don't talk too much when you write."
+For example, instead of saying that elephants are "really, really, really big," you could say that elephants are "giant."
 Being precise means using the right words to say what you want to say.
 Below are more ways to keep your writing precise.

-1.Remove extra words that do not add meaning.
+1. Remove extra words that do not add meaning.

-Any place is fine with me.

-Any kind of place is fine with me.
+Any place is fine with me. is better than Any kind of place is fine with me.

 2. Change phrases into single words.
 The brown-haired girl smiled.

-The girl with brown hair smiled.
+is better than The girl with brown hair smiled.

 3. Use active verbs.

-Jerry opened a gift.

-A gift was opened by Jerry.
+Jerry opened a gift. is better than A gift was opened by Jerry.

 4. Use powerful words (a thesaurus can help you).

-The puppy was not obedient.

-The puppy did not behave very well.
+The puppy was not obedient. is better than The puppy did not behave very well.

-Remember:

-Being precise means using the right words.
+Remember: Being precise means using the right words.
 It does not mean writing less!
 Precise writers always get their point across.
 They just do it with the most powerful words they can.